peetvandesande/file-backup/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/peetvandesande/file-backup)](https://github.com/peetvandesande/file-backup/commits/main)
 [![GitHub Stars](https://img.shields.io/github/stars/peetvandesande/file-backup?style=flat)](https://github.com/peetvandesande/file-backup/stargazers)

 Minimal.
 Deterministic.
 Boring in the *good* way.

 `file-backup` is a dead-simple backup container that creates timestamped tar archives from one or more paths.
-It does **not** try to outsmart you.
-No pruning logic.
-No backup rotation policy.
-No orchestration opinion.
-It just *makes the backup you told it to make*—every time, identically.

-This makes it ideal for:
-- Container volume backups
-- Pre-upgrade snapshots
-- CI artifact capture
-- Bare-metal config capture
-- Homelab sanity

-If you want Borg, Restic, Syncthing, or ZFS send/receive—use those.
-If you want *one portable, predictable backup job in one container*—use this.
+No pruning.
+No cleverness.
+No surprises.
 ---

 ## How it Works (at a glance)